ssbc/ssb-db2/README.md

 are added to the database in such a way that either all of them are written to disc or none of them are.

+### del(msgId, cb)

+Delete a specific message given the message id from the database.
+Please note that this will break replication for anything trying to get that message, like createHistoryStream for the author or EBT.
+Because of this, it is not recommended to delete message with this method unless you know exactly what you are doing.

+### deleteFeed(feedId, cb)

+Delete all messages of a specific feedId.
+Compared to `del` this method is safe to use.

-### post(cb)
+### onMsgAdded(cb)

+Subscribe to know when a message is added to the database.
+The `cb` will be called as soon as a message is successfully persisted to the log, with one argument, `event`, which contains:

+- `event.feedFormat`: the feed format used to persist the message.
+- `event.nativeMsg`: the message that was just added to the database, in the "native" shape determined by its feed format.
+This could be e.g. a buffer.
+- `event.kvt`: the message that was just added to the database, in the `{key, value, timestamp}` shape, as a JavaScript object.

-Subscribe to any data added to the database.
-The `cb` will only receive one argument, the message added. `post` is an [observable] so the latest message added to the database can also be read using `ssb.db.post.value`.
+`onMsgAdded` itself is an [obz], so the latest message added to the database can also be read using `ssb.db.onMsgAdded.value`.

 ### getStatus